TinyCsvParser/TinyCsvParser/TinyCsvParser/Documentation/source/sections/userguide/concepts.rst

 CsvMapping
 ~~~~~~~~~~

-:code:`CsvMapping` is an abstract class, that is used to describe the mapping between your CSV data
-and your target strongly-typed class.
-For parsing the CSV file with a :code:`CsvParser` you have to implement
-the :code:`CsvMapping`, and define which column index matches to a property using :code:`MapProperty` method.
+The :code:`CsvMapping` defines the mapping between the CSV column index and the properties of a .NET object.
+It is an abstract base class,
+that needs to be implemented and it exposes the :code:`MapProperty` method to define the mapping.

 You have seen an example for a :code:`CsvMapping` in the :ref:`Quickstart<quickstart>` document.